UBC-MDS/violent_crimes_usa/doc/milestone3.md

 Changes Made:

-We changed the dots on the map from from circle size to colour to show magnitude.
+We changed the map markers from using size and shape to encode information to simply using colours to encode information.

 ---------------------